RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 This docking protocol uses a centroid based score function.
 Thus, during the stage, the input pose’s side chains are saved and the pose is converted to centroid mode.

 💡 User Pro Tip: Once the user sets up the DoFs, the user might not know how many given trajectories are possible.
-To determine the search space of a job, look for the output printed to the screen during the run: “Dim sizes: 3 3 3 3 10 3”, for example.
+To determine the search space of a job, look for the output printed to the screen during the run: ```Dim sizes: 3 3 3 3 10 3```, for example.
 For this run, this means that there are 3x3x3x3x10x3, or 2,430 possible trajectories.

 💡 User Pro Tip: To sample the [roll](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Roll_pitch_yaw_mnemonic.svg/440px-Roll_pitch_yaw_mnemonic.svg.png) (or the Axis 2 rotation in this example), the user set the rotation range from 0 to 180 with a step size of 20 degrees.